 The most relevant variable remuneration at Berenberg is the bonus payment.
-In determining the amount of the bonus payment, due consideration is given to both the opportunities and the risks of the business activity of the individual business units and subsidiaries, as well as the protection of clients' interests.
+With an eye to a sustainable corporate/Group strategy, in determining the amount of the bonus payment, due consideration is given to both the opportunities and the risks of the business activity of the individual business units and subsidiaries, as well as the protection of clients' interests.

 The quantitative and qualitative individual performance of the employee (in accordance with Section 5 (1) 3 InstitutsVergV, particularly when consumers' interests are directly affected), and the success of the business unit and the overall bank are considered in determining the amount of the bonus.
-Qualitative factors include, but are not limited to customer satisfaction, consideration of sustainability factors, compliance with internal regulations, the assumption of additional tasks or responsibilities (e.g., also in projects), the qualitative personal contribution to the success of the team or department, and innovation initiatives and/or quality improvements.
+Qualitative factors include, but are not limited to customer satisfaction, consideration of sustainability factors, compliance with internal regulations, the assumption of additional tasks or responsibilities (including in projects, for instance), the qualitative personal contribution to the success of the team or department, and innovation initiatives and/or quality improvements.
 However, these factors are only guidelines because there is no single formula according to which the bonus is measured.